-We’re just going to say it: there's a certain stigma attached to Silver Lake bars, and it involves mustachioed patrons and whiskey.
-Truth is, while there are plenty of whiskey bars to be found in this Eastside nabe, there’s so much more to consider: a quiet wine bar, an eclectic tiki bar, a boisterous beer hall.
-Yes, dive bars abound, but you will also find a gorgeous outdoor patio serving craft cocktails and a lively gay bar with lip synching competitions.
-So cheers to Silver Lake for being as diverse and exciting as LA itself—and for keeping us hydrated every night of the week.
+We’re just going to say it: There’s a certain stigma attached to Silver Lake bars, and it involves mustachioed patrons and whiskey.
+Truth is, while there are plenty of whiskey bars to be found in this neighborhood, there’s so much more to consider: a quiet wine bar, an eclectic tiki bar, a boisterous beer hall.
+Trendy “dive bars” abound, but you’ll also find a gorgeous outdoor patio serving craft cocktails and a lively gay bar with lip synching competitions.
+So cheers to Silver Lake for being as exciting as L.A. itself—and for keeping us hydrated every night of the week.

 RECOMMENDED: See more in our neighborhood guide to Silver Lake.